Camp (TV series): Development and production

 On January 6, 2013, NBC bypassed the pilot order and green-lighted Camp with a direct-to-series order and a planned summer 2013 airdate.
 Thirteen episodes were originally ordered, however the episode order was decreased from thirteen to ten due to scheduling.
 Filming for the series began in Australia in March 2013, and was largely shot around the areas of Murwillumbah and Crams Farm Reserve in Northern New South Wales.
 The series was created by Liz Heldens and Peter Elkoff, who also serve as executive producers alongside Gail Berman, Lloyd Braun, and Gene Stein.

 Casting

 Casting announcements began in February 2013, with Thom Green first to be cast.
 Green is set to play the role of Kip Wampler, an adorable loner who likes indie rock and documentary films and hates people.
 Rachel Griffiths, Tim Pocock, and Dena Kaplan were next to come on board the series.
 Griffiths was cast in the role of Mackenzie Granger, the camp's director, who is reeling from being left by her husband for a younger woman; Pocock is set to play Robbie Matthews, the head of activities at the camp with lofty goals of attending law school, whilst Kaplan will portray Sarah, Robbie's summer romance.
 Rodger Corser then joined the cast as Roger Shepherd, the director of a rival summer camp.
 Nikolai Nikolaeff later signed on to the series as David "Cole" Coleman, the camp's food-, sex-, and weed-loving maintenance guy.
+All of the cast effected American accents for filming.